 For a firewall to support LWM2M it can be configured to allow both outgoing and incoming UDP packets to destination port 5683 (other ports can be configured).
 These UDP packets may contain DTLS or CoAP payloads.
 When a firewall is configured as such any Clients behind it are not required to use Queued Mode, but may use it for other reasons (e.g. a battery powered sleeping device).

 Any Clients behind a NAT can use Queued Mode.
-There are other mechanisms to transverse a NAT, however they are out of scope for this specification.
+There are other mechanisms to transverse a NAT, however they are out of scope for the LWM2M Enabler.

 Registration Interface